The bulk of forex trading takes place on what’s called the “interbank market“.

 - The United States is the world’s sole military superpower.

 - The U.S. dollar is the medium of exchange for many cross-border transactions.
 For example, oil is priced in U.S. dollars.
 Also called “petrodollars.”
-So if Mexico wants to buy oil from Saudi Arabia, it can only be bought with U.S. dollar.
-If Mexico doesn’t have any dollars, it has to sell its pesos first and buy U.S. dollars.
+So if Japan wants to buy oil from Saudi Arabia, it can only be bought with the U.S. dollar.
+If Japan doesn’t have any dollars, it has to sell its yen first and buy U.S. dollars.

 Speculation in the Forex Market